-- 1. Reconfigure API now supports signalling new scaling lists. - 2. x265 application's csv functionality now reports time (in milliseconds) taken to encode each frame. - 3. strict-cbr enables stricter bitrate adherence by adding filler bits when achieved bitrate is lower than the target; earlier, it was only reacting when the achieved rate was higher. - 4. -hdr can be used to ensure that max-cll and max-fall values are always signaled (even if 0,0).
+- 1. Reconfigure API now supports signalling new scaling lists. - 2. x265 application's csv functionality now reports time (in milliseconds) taken to encode each frame. - 3. strict-cbr enables stricter bitrate adherence by adding filler bits when achieved bitrate is lower than the target; earlier, it was only reacting when the achieved rate was higher. - 4. --hdr can be used to ensure that max-cll and max-fall values are always signaled (even if 0,0).

 - 1. Fixed incorrect HW thread counting on MacOS platform. - 2.
 Fixed scaling lists support for 4:4:4 videos. - 3.
-Inconsistent output fix for --opt-qp-pss by removing last slice's QP from cost calculation.
+Inconsistent output fix for --opt-qp-pss by removing last slice's QP from cost calculation. - 4.
+VTune profiling (enabled using ENABLE_VTUNE CMake option) now also works with 2017 VTune builds.